webu/wagtail-parler/docs/source/usage.md

 ## Use edit_handler from Model or ModelAdmin

-`wagtail-modeladmin-parler` supports all ways to define your ModelAdmin's edit_handlers.
+`wagtail-parler` supports all ways to define your ModelAdmin's edit_handlers.
 You can customize non-translated fields as you want.

 ```python